Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

       default compare version is the previous version of `currentVersion`.
 You can pass the compare version with the ( -v) flag.
 * Next come the comparisons and assertions
-    * First, a check is made to ensure that compareVersionScores was populated with at least one score, so a comparison can be made
     * `var percentChange = compareScores(benchmarkName, currentVersion, mode, currentVersionScores, compareVersionScores);`
       calls a generalized compare method that has been defined by [exposed methods](#exposed-methods-for-use) mentioned below